ptr-64/ptr-64.github.io/_teaching/teaching_statement.md

  - “Overall, the instructor was effective at teaching the subject matter ?”
  - “The instructor was well prepared for class ? ”
  - “The instructor stimulated student interest in the course material?”

-The table below summarizes student responses to these questions for the courses I tor of record in.
-Average scores on a scale of 1 to 5 are presented for each course.
+The table below summarizes student responses to these questions for the courses I served as the instructor of record in.
+Average scores on a scale of 1 to 5 are presented for each course, with higher scores indicating more positive responses.

 ### Fall 2022